The California Divorce Process

 Fill out the form on our website to begin your free case assessment.

-At James D. Madden & Aruna P. Rodrigo, our San Bernardino divorce lawyers
+At Aruna P. Rodrigo, our San Bernardino divorce lawyer is dedicated to

-are dedicated to providing you with the top-tier legal assistance you
+providing you with the top-tier legal assistance you deserve during this

-have helped hundreds of spouses reach successful and mutually-benficial
+difficult time.
+Aruna P. Rodrigo has helped hundreds of spouses reach

 What Is a Summary Dissolution?